es-tooling/module-replacements/docs/modules/traverse.md

 # traverse

-traverse has 66 total transitive dependencies, is CJS-only and is projected to get bigger over time.
+traverse has many transitive dependencies, is CommonJS-only and is projected to get bigger over time.

 # Alternatives